 Then I watched the Dispatches programme on Ryanair on Channel 4 on 12 August.
 Now I don’t know what to think.
 Would anyone really compromise passenger safety in the interests of making more money?Like what you read?
-Share it via Twitter and Facebook, or Comments Off — Posted in Customer service, Opinions with 2 comments so far
+Share it via Twitter and Facebook, or Comments Off on My Legendary Ryanair Experience — Posted in Customer service, Opinions with 2 comments so far

 This picture is of the Customer Plus/Ford Retail Team at the 2013 Customer Service Training Awards